StatCan/time-series-library/README.md

 `b'` such that `a'` and `b'` are composed only of datapoints with reference periods defined in both `a` and `b`.

+Note that this function will also accept a dictionary mapping vector IDs to vectors as input.
+The return type will be a dictionary instead of an array in this case.

 Example:
 ```javascript
 let v1 = [